FoalTS/foal/docs/guide/6-add-a-logger.md

 Create a new task in the browser and then take a look at the terminal from where you launched the app.
 New logs should appear.

-By writting `public logger: LoggerService` we injected the logger service in the task one.
+By writting `private logger: LoggerService` we injected the logger service in the task one.
 You don't need to instantiate the logger yourself, `FoalTS` takes care of it.